-Please read the Snowmobile Engine Emissions Limited Warranty, and read the maintenance section of your owner's manual.
+Please read the U.S.A EPA Emissions Limited Warranty beginning on page 117, and read the maintenance section of your owner's manual.
 You are responsible for ensuring that the specified maintenance is performed.
-Polaris recommends that you contact an authorized Polaris dealer to perform any service that may be necessary.
+POLARIS recommends that you contact an authorized POLARIS dealer to perform any service that may be necessary.